A Force for Good

 Hurricane Katrina had physical and mental impacts on society.
 People that returned were struggling to find normalcy.
 Businesses wanted to get open, to create normalcy.
 The LHF realized if they could help create more “normal” moments, it could help the community.

 St. Dominic School, which was stricken with floodwaters near rooftops, received assistance from the Foundation to rebuild their student kitchen, which was used once a week to cook meals for the homeless.

 Funds were given to the Boy Scouts to rebuild their arsenal of cooking equipment.

 Mrs. Leah Chase and her iconic restaurant Dooky Chase needed to reopen, which would also help bring back what we knew as “normal” for the residents of New Orleans.
 The Foundation purchased a new POS (point of sale) system that was crucial to opening the restaurant.

 Continuing the Giving

-Since 2006, the Foundation has continued its charitable efforts and given over $1.3 million to support its mission to provide support for the education, health and social welfare of the community.
-The Foundation has provided support to many hospitality employees, funded culinary scholarships through Louisiana Pro Start, helped to build teaching kitchens at St. Paul’s Episcopal School and Columbia Parc at the Bayou District, and supported University of New Orleans’ Hotel, restaurant and Tourism Administration program.
+Since 2006, the Foundation has continued its charitable efforts and given millions of dollars to provide support for the education, health and social welfare of the community.
+The Foundation has provided support to many hospitality employees, funded culinary scholarships through education partners, helped to build teaching kitchens, and supported many high school and post-secondary education programs focused on the hospitality industry.